monari1213/TodoListCS151/README.md

-# Book_InventoryCS151
+# Todo_ListCS151
-a book inventory for the final project for CS 151
+a todo list project for the final project for CS 151